rackerlabs/support-how-to/content/how-to/cloud-networks/using-cidr-notation-in-cloud-networks/index.md

     192.0.2.0/24

-Since IPv4 has a 32-bit address space the 24-bit prefix above means that the address range is the 8 bits (256 addresses) after 192.0.2.0.
+Because IPv4 has a 32-bit address space, the 24-bit prefix in the preceding example means that the address range is the 8 bits (256 addresses) after 192.0.2.0.

 And here's an example in IPv6:

     2001:db8::/32

-IPv6 has a 128-bit address range so the 32-bit network prefix means it refers to 96 bits' worth of addresses following 2001:db8::, about 76 octillion addresses.
+IPv6 has a 128-bit address range, so the 32-bit network prefix refers to 96 bits worth of addresses following 2001:db8::, about 76 octillion addresses.

-### CIDR Notation in the Cloud Control Panel
+### CIDR notation in the Cloud Control Panel

-If you're using the [Cloud Control Panel](https://mycloud.rackspace.com) to create a Cloud Network you won't need to worry about calculating the IP address.
-The CIDR field is automatically populated with an IP block on the Rackspace Network.
-You only need to supply a name for the network and click **Create Network**.
+If you're using the [Cloud Control Panel](https://mycloud.rackspace.com) to create a Cloud Network, you don't need to worry about calculating the IP address.
+The system automatically populates the CIDR field with an IP block on the Rackspace Network.
+You need only to supply a name for the network and click **Create Network**.

-For complete instructions on how to create a Cloud Network using the Cloud Control Panel see [Create an Isolated Cloud Network and attach it to a server](/support/how-to/create-an-isolated-cloud-network-and-attach-it-to-a-server "Create an Isolated Cloud Network and attach it to a server").
+For complete instructions on creating a Cloud Network by using the Cloud Control Panel, see [Create an Isolated Cloud Network and attach it to a server](/support/how-to/create-an-isolated-cloud-network-and-attach-it-to-a-server "Create an Isolated Cloud Network and attach it to a server").

-### CIDR Notation in the Cloud Networks API
+### CIDR notation in the Cloud Networks API

-If you're using the Cloud Networks API to create a network you must specify the CIDR and a name for the new network.
+If you're using the Cloud Networks API to create a network, you must specify the CIDR and a name for the new network.

-The nova client command looks like this:
+The nova client command looks like the following example:

     nova network-create <network_label> <cidr>

-Where network\_label is the name of the network, such as my\_new\_network, and cidr is the IP block to allocate from, such as 172.16.0.0/24 or 2001:DB8::/64.
+In this case, **network\_label** is the name of the network, such as `my_new_network`, and **cidr** is the IP block from which to allocate, such as `172.16.0.0/24` or `2001:DB8::/64`.

 The following example shows a cURL command that creates the network: